-Domain: Instruction and Student Achievement lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 19.
+Domain: Instruction and Student Achievement Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Not Part Partially Fully Data Sources/Supporting Evidence yet В Α runy 19.
 General and special education teachers use the Florida Standards as the foundation for instruction of all SWDs, including those with a significant cognitive disability.
 IEP goals and objectives for all SWDs are aligned to the state standards.
 General and special education teachers can articulate what all students need to know, understand and be able to do in relation to the state standards.
 The instructional goals and learning targets of students with the most significant cognitive disabilities are based on access points.
 Teachers modify learning goals and instruction for students with the most significant cognitive disabilities using the same, or similar, ageappropriate materials as those used by students without disabilities.
-Y C-Palms Lesson Plans Sugge ested Measures: Lesson or unit plans, curri culum maps, walk-through data, ongoing progress-monito ring data.
-Note: For all SWDs, including those who are taking g alternate assessment, educators should develop learning goals and d assess p rogress to ward mee ting those goals based on the Florida Standards.
+Y IEP Data Sugge Suggested Measures: Lesson or unit plans, curriculum maps, walk-through data, ongoing progress-monitoring data.
+Note: Standa lote: For all SWDs, including those who are taking alternate assessment, educators should develop learning goals and assess progress toward meeting those goals based on the Florida standards.
 Comm ents:

-Domain: Instruction and Student Achievement lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not ot Partially Fully Data Sources/Supporting Evidence yet В Α runy 20.
+Domain: Instruction and Student Achievement Im plement ation Sta tus Indicator Examples or Evidence of Practice Not t Partially Fully Data Sources/Supporting Evidence yet В A Tully 20.
 An MTSS and problem-solving process is consistently used by school personnel to ensure progress in the general education curriculum, across all grades and settings, for all students with and without disabilities.
 School personnel use a problem-solving process to identify appropriate instructional and behavioral interventions.
 There is a schoolwide plan to provide school personnel with ongoing PD and TA on the implementation of an MTSS framework.
 Members of the school MTSS team are assigned to provide support to specific grade-level or subjectarea teams.
 PD and TA activities for implementing MTSS are documented, including evaluation criteria to measure desired outcomes.
 PD and TA activities are provided with the goal of matching tiered supports with the instructional support needs of individual SWDs in general education classrooms and natural contexts.
 Families are provided information and opportunities to understand the MTSS process as it relates to tiered interventions for their child.
 Administrators allocate resources to support schoolwide MTSS, functional behavior assessments (FBA) and PBS plans.
 An FBA process is used to identify triggers and replacement behaviors for any student who needs additional behavioral support.
-School rules are translated into specific applications for classrooms, hallways and other school areas as part of a schoolwide PBS plan.
-Rtl Notes BASIS Behavior Tech in sheets, minutes of MTSS meetings, schoolwide PBS plan Note: Note: For more information and resources on the MTSS and problem-solving process, please refer to the Appendices: Glossary and Resources/Publications sections.
-Comm Comments:
+School rules are translated into specific applications for classrooms, hallways and other school areas as part of a schoolwide PBS plan. > Monthly on going Rti meetings Suggested Measures: PD/TA schedule and sign-in sheets, minutes of MTSS meetings, schoolwide PBS plans, FBA documents.
+Note: For more information and resources on the MTSS and problem-solving process, please refer to the Appendices: Glossary and Resources/Publications sections.
+Comn Comments: